 The improvements in technology have led to the recent conclusion by the International Federation of Clinical Neurophysiology that “it is now possible with home video-EEG telemetry to extend the value of (ambulatory EEG) with addition of video, beyond seizure classification (supported by category 1 and 2 studies) to obtain information about non-epileptic diagnoses."

 The Affordable Care Act and value-based care initiatives focus on shifting health care from volume to value.
-In that light, it is essential to capture the right code associated with the correct care to document the efficacy of those procedures which are proven to deliver better outcomes at lower cost for population health.
-If CPT code 95951 were not used for the services provided by Alliance, the critical differentiation between EEG with video and without video would be lost.
-Therefore, to NOT use 95951 would defeat the purpose of value-based care as envisioned in the Affordable Care Act with respect to EEG diagnostics utility in Neurology.
+In that light, it is essential to capture the right code associated with the correct care to document the efficacy of those procedures which are proven to deliver better outcomes at a lower cost for population health.
+Alliance performs intermittent monitoring of all in-home video EEG tests to help ensure the integrity of study data in a cost-effective way.

 It is anticipated that with continuing advances in home VEEG recording technology and web-based technician interfaces, the utility and cost-effectiveness of this procedure will only improve.